 beautiful as they are funny.
 Two, in fact, for the price of one"

 Quote from the book cover of John Glashan's World.Please note

 The piece currently published on the British Cartoon Archive website is not approved or welcomed by John's family.
-We did contact the archive to ask for the inaccuracies and unsubstantiated conjecture to be corrected or removed, but nothing was done about it.
-Please do not recognise or use the piece as a respectful, authoritative, academic, well written, well researched or professional source or resource.
-Thank you.
+We contacted the archive to ask for the inaccuracies and unsubstantiated conjecture to be corrected or removed, but nothing was done about it.

 John Glashan in his studio